WAGO/lorawan-chirpstack-v4-fullstack/README.md

 -e GATEWAY_ID="AA555A0000240xxx" \
 wagoautomation/chirpstack-rollout-v4:1.0.5
 ```
-If the Rollout Container has finished you find the UI at: <http://IP-EDGE:8080>
+If the Rollout Container has finished you find the UI at: <http://IP-EDGE:8080><br>
-You also will find preinstalled sensor devices inside
+You also will find preinstalled sensor devices inside.<br>